superdev72/midnite-test/README.md

    - **Port 8000 in use**: Change port in `docker-compose.yml` or stop conflicting service
    - **Port 5433 in use**: Change `POSTGRES_PORT` in `.env` file to another port (e.g., 5434)
-   - **Port 5432 already used locally**: The default is now 5433 to avoid conflicts
+   - **Port 5432 already used locally**: The default external port is now 5433 to avoid conflicts
+   - **Django can't connect to database**: Django connects internally on port 5432, external port is for host access only

 ### Debug Mode